shivamsn97/CollegePredictor/README.md

 [Josaa Official Website](https://josaa.nic.in/webinfo/Page/Page?PageId=6&LangId=P)

 # Installation and Running
-Your System must have python installed (python 3), pip and git cli are installed and added in path.
+Your System Must Have Python Installed (python 3),
+Pip And Git Cli Are Installed And Added In Path.

 #### Open Terminal on Linux / cmd on Windows